ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-network.md

 # Network interface
 {: #vs_orderinginstances-network-interface-settings}

-You must specify the following network interface settings when you order a new VMware vSphere® instance.
+You must specify the following network interface settings when you order a new {{site.data.keyword.vcf-flex}} instance.

 ## Hostname prefix
 {: #vs_orderinginstances-host-name-prefix}